 What is treatment success?

-It is important to know how others define success, and it’s even more important to think about how you yourself define success.
+Although is important to know how others define success, it’s even more important to think about how you yourself define success.
 Traditional measures of treatment success in alcohol use disorders are:

 - Laboratory monitoring with biomarkers of alcohol use